 - Women leaders are more likely to ignore rules and take risks

 - Women are more capable of turning challenges into opportunities

 © Jappreet Sethi has over a decade of experience across various facets of HR and holds a masters degree in Sociology.
-He is a certified black belt in Six sigma and has certifications in various psychometric instruments like MBTI, FIRO and CPI.
-Jappreet is also extensively trained in group dynamics and leadership development using behavioral labs.
+He is a certified black belt in Six Sigma and has certifications in various psychometric instruments like MBTI, FIRO and CPI.
+Jappreet is also extensively trained in group dynamics and leadership development using behavioural labs.
 Visit the Human Resources Blog for more tips and information.